 Which is the better use of your ESCO’s time: building, implementing and maintaining a software system or delivering and managing energy to delight your customers?

 If a small ESCO pays a large upfront cost for a software solution, that cash is no longer available to grow the business.
-There’s simply fewer funds available to devote to their core competency: delivering energy services to their clients.
+There are simply fewer funds available to devote to their core competency: delivering energy services to their clients.

 Numbers Don’t Lie: Net Benefits of SaaS vs. On-Premise EMS